nicholaswmin/mine/README.md

 > Leslie Lampart has a fetish for Greece, Paxos is a Greek island and Byzantine is ..
 Byzantine.

+This problems more or less center around the idea that some nodes report some faulty values to some nodes and some other value to other nodes - which one is correct?
+How would you proceed with some action if you can't agree on whether you have some correct data in the 1st place and neither can you agree on the faultiness anyway?

+Byzantine failures call these nodes "bad actors" - obviously the nodes don't have a grudge against you - it means the nodes are producing faulty data.

-Byzantine Faults used to be NASA-level issues because the issues they produce used to be relevant to aircraft avionics with multiply-redundant systems.
+Byzantine Faults used to be some kind of NASA-level issues because the issues they produce used to be relevant to aircraft avionics with multiply-redundant systems.
 They became an Average Joe problem because it's fashionable to break up systems into microservices, which effectively produces the same condition.

-The protocols are extraordinaringly hard to read but the problem itself is simple and clicks easy.
+Any time you hear this term, you're certainly knee-deep into seriously advanced bullshit - if you require consistency guarantees you're probably in the right place, otherwise steer clear.
+BFT configurations are usually systems that require a team just to keep it running smoothly.

 ### Split-brain:

-> Similar to a Byzantine Fault but not about reaching consensous
+> Similar to a Byzantine Fault but not about reaching consensous - basically you've got 2 piece of supposedly homogenous data across 2 or more nodes.
+A partition takes place so node A doesn't know if he has the correct data and can't know - same for node B.

 ### Thundering herd: